 First of all, Confucianism is a Western-imposed misnomer.
 We prefer to be called, “Ruists.”
 Let’s start with The Five Virtues. 仁义礼智信

-The Five Virtues are (1) humanity, (2) appropriate-assertiveness, (3) propriety, (4) wisdom, and (5) faith.
-Humanity (jen) is the first virtue, and its beginning is compassion.
+The Five Virtues are (1) humanity, (2) appropriate-assertiveness, (3) propriety, (4) wisdom, and (5) trustworthiness.
+Humanity (Jen) is the first virtue, and its beginning is compassion.
 Mencius asserted that one would rescue a child that had fallen in a well out of compassion, not the desire to advance in society.
-The Chinese character for jen is a person standing next to the number two, symbolizing a person in society—a simple four stroke character.
+The Chinese character for Jen is a person standing next to the number two, symbolizing a person in society—a simple four-stroke character.
 The last virtue is faith (hsin), meaning the completion of the other four virtues.
-Integrity and trustworthiness are two synonyms for faith (hsin).
+Integrity and faith are two synonyms for trustworthiness (hsin).
 The Chinese character is a person standing next to “word.”

 The beginning of appropriate-assertiveness (i) is shame.
 Through courage, we move from withdrawn shame to assertiveness.
 This concept is usually translated as “righteousness.”
 David Nivison introduced the more accurate translation as “appropriate-assertiveness.”
 The beginning of propriety (li) is deference.
 The beginning of wisdom (chih) is distinguishing right from wrong.

 Here are two more observations on the development of virtues.
 “Goodness without a love of learning leads to simple-mindedness,” according to Confucius.
 Confucius wrote, “Straightforwardness without propriety is rudeness.”